microservices-security-in-action/samples/supplementary-readings.md

 We update this section as and when we find articles/blogs/videos related to the content discussed in this chapter.

+## Chapter 11: Securing microservices on Kubernetes

+* This chapter mostly focuses on securing microservices in a Kubernetes deployment, and does not delve deep into a securing a Kubernetes deployment, which is in fact a book on it's own.
+The book [Learn Kubernetes Security](https://www.amazon.com/Learn-Kubernetes-Security-orchestrate-microservices/dp/1839216506/), published in July, 2020 carries a wealth of information with respet to securing a Kubernetes deployment.

 ## Appendix J: Kubenrnetes fundamentals

 * [Section J.4]: This provides a comparision between different managed Kubernetes services offered by Google, Amazon, Microsoft, IBM< Digitalocean, ALibaba and so on: [Comparison of Kubernetes managed services](https://docs.google.com/spreadsheets/d/1RPpyDOLFmcgxMCpABDzrsBYWpPYCIBuvAoUQLwOGoQw/edit#gid=907731238)